PHP Family: PHP Automobiles Limited

-PHP Automobiles Limited is a part of PHP Family that started production of Proton cars since 2017 branded as Proton PHP.
+PHP Automobiles Limited, a part of PHP Family, started production of Proton cars in Bangladesh in 2017 branded as Proton PHP.
+The company also produces motorbikes.

-Apart from automobiles, the company also produces motorbikes.
-PHP Automobiles Limited - Bangladesh's only privately car maker.

-In the year of 2015, The Honorable Prime Minister and The Prominent Malaysian leader Mahathir Bin Mohamad was invited special guest to a program at University of Information Technology and Science.
+In the year of 2015, the Bangladeshi Prime Minister and Malaysian leader Mahathir Bin Mohamad were invited as special guests to a program at University of Information Technology and Sciences.
 After recognizing the immense opportunity and capability of PHP Family he (Mahathir Bin Mohamad) approached the honorable Chairman of PHP Family to start automotive business.
 It would be similar to what Mahathir Bin Mohamad did in 1983 with Proton cars and to make a revolution in Bangladesh automotive sector and further he invited PHP Family to visit the factory of Proton cars in Malaysia.
 Following the invitation PHP Family authorities visited the factory of Proton Cars in Malaysia.
 After that PHP Family took quick initiative to construct a factory of car manufacturing on a land of 4.5 lakhs square-feet area in Chittagong and started full operation from March 2015.
 From 2019, the factory had been continuing at full volume.
 Now, it is capable of assembling 1,200 units of cars in a year.
 PHP Automobiles is now a two phases away from becoming a hundred percent car manufacturer.

 PHP Automobiles captured 20% of the Sedan's market share in Chittagong city in Bangladesh.
 Company's Managing Director's motto to promote "Made in Bangladesh" car has been being the core inspiration for the engineers and employees of PHP Automobiles.